Catalog of medicines. Interaction with other drugs

 The drug should be stored at a temperature not exceeding 30°C. Shelf life - 2 years.

-Terms of dispensing from pharmacies
+Conditions for dispensing from pharmacies

 Ziagen is available by prescription.

-Composition and form of release of the drug
+Composition and release form of the drug

 Excipients: microcrystalline cellulose - 395.2 mg, sodium carboxymethyl starch - 48 mg, K25 - 36 mg, magnesium stearate - 12 mg, colloidal silicon dioxide - 6 mg.